scaryghost/KFStatsX/README.md

     playerController        Player controller to use for the game compatibleControllers   List of controllers compatible with KFStatsX

-The mod comes with build in support for objective mode.
-You will need to change the playerController property by using the compatibility drop down box to switch to objective mode.
-If there is no option for objective mode, add this line to KFStatsX.ini:

-    compatibleControllers=KFStatsX.KFSXPlayerController_Story;Objective Mode

 If you are planning on using Server Perks, see the KFStatsX_ServerPerks (https://github.com/scaryghost/KFStatsX_ServerPerks) project for more information.